sul-dlss-deprecated/revs/README.md

         cp .rvmrc.example .rvmrc
         cd .. && cd revs

-1. Install dependencies via bundler for both the main and deploy directories:
+1. Install dependencies via bundler for both the main and deploy directories.
+If you are outside the Stanford network and are trying to run the code, see the special section below before continuing with the bundle install:

         bundle install